• Skip to primary navigation

 Begin the recipe by preheating the oven to 325 degrees F. Prepare a bundt or tube pan using shortening to lightly grease the entire pan in a thin layer.
 Lightly dust the whole pan with a small amount of all-purpose flour.
 This will prevent the cake from sticking to the pan and allow for easy removal.
 Be sure to remove any excess flour and set the pan aside.

 Using a stand mixer with the paddle attachment or a large bowl with a (hand) electric mixer, add the butter and shortening and mix on medium speed until smooth, about 1 to 2 minutes.
-Add the granulated sugar and continue mixing until light and fluffy.

 Adjust the mixer to medium-low speed and add in the eggs, vanilla extract, and lemon extract.
 Mix until combined.
 Scrape the sides of the bowl with a rubber spatula to make sure all of the cake is mixed.

 Adjust the mixer to low speed and add the all-purpose flour a little at a time before adding in the soda.
-Mix until combined, but do not overmix.

-Carefully remove the sun drop cake from the oven and allow it to cool in the pan on a wire rack for about 10 to 15 minutes before removing the cake completely.
+Carefully remove the sundrop cake from the oven and allow it to cool in the pan on a wire rack for about 10 to 15 minutes before removing the cake completely.

 While the cake cools, prepare the glaze in a medium mixing bowl, by whisking together the melted butter, powdered sugar or confectioners' sugar, and soda until combined.
-Drizzle the glaze evenly over the top of the cake while it’s still warm but removed from the pan.
-Slice and enjoy!

 Recipe Tips & Tricks